 Civil government, according to Scripture (e.g. Romans 13:1-7), is designed as an institution from God to execute God’s wrath on the evil-doer.
 Since we love both the law and gospel of God, we desire justice for our selves and our neighbors.
 Our involvement in politics stems from our conviction that Jesus is truly King, and that all civil leaders are to obey Him (e.g., Psalm 2).

-Therefore, we will promote the necessity of: Christian activism, the proper pursuit of justice, involvement in local, state, and national politics, the doctrine of the Lesser Magistrate, and the work of abolition.
+Therefore, we will promote the necessity of: social engagement with the gospel, the proper pursuit of justice, involvement in local, state, and national politics, the doctrine of the Lesser Magistrate, and the work of abolition.

 DISTINCTIVES OF CROSS & CROWN CHURCH